neernegi/jobimport/Readme.md

 ## In frontend ##
-run ----*npm install* - for installing dependencies -- run --- *npm run dev* -- for running port
+run ----*npm install* - for installing dependencies in NextJs --

+run --- *npm run dev* -- for running port

 ## backend ##